X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain06indices.md

     }
 ```

-As you can see, this method defines six indices tat make up two triangles.
+As you can see, this method defines six indices that make up two triangles.
 Vertex number one is referred to twice, which was our initial goal as you can see in the image above.
 In this case, the profit is rather small, but in bigger applications (as you will see soon ;) ) this is the way to go.

-> Also note that the triangles have been defined in a **clockwise order** again, so MonoGame will see them as facing the camera and will not cull them away.
+> Also, note that the triangles have been defined in a **clockwise order** again, so MonoGame will see them as facing the camera and will not cull them away.

 Make sure to call this method from our **LoadContent** method after the call to SetUpVertices: